seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Thou art the ruins of the noblest man
 That ever lived in the tide of times.
 Woe to the hand that shed this costly blood!
-Over thy wounds now do I prophesy,–
+Over thy wounds now do I prophesy,--
 Which, like dumb mouths, do ope their ruby lips,
-To beg the voice and utterance of my tongue–
+To beg the voice and utterance of my tongue--
 A curse shall light upon the limbs of men;
 Domestic fury and fierce civil strife
 Shall cumber all the parts of Italy;
 Blood and destruction shall be so in use
 And dreadful objects so familiar
 That mothers shall but smile when they behold
-Their infants quarter’d with the hands of war;
+Their infants quarter'd with the hands of war;
 All pity choked with custom of fell deeds:
-And Caesar’s spirit, ranging for revenge,
+And Caesar's spirit, ranging for revenge,
 With Ate by his side come hot from hell,
-Shall in these confines with a monarch’s voice
+Shall in these confines with a monarch's voice
-Cry ‘Havoc,’ and let slip the dogs of war;
+Cry 'Havoc,' and let slip the dogs of war;
 That this foul deed shall smell above the earth
 With carrion men, groaning for burial.